rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 **Troubleshooting Windows environment setups:**

+* If Python cannot be found during ./configure, then you need to add its path to the end of `/c/mingw/msys/1.0/etc/profile`, like this:
+ * `export PATH="/c/PYTHON27:$PATH"`

 * If while building you receive an error that `libpthread-2.dll` is not found, you forgot to install the mingw32-libpthread-old package into MinGW from Step 3, so do this:

  * `mingw-get install mingw32-libpthread-old`